 ‘You need to accept what happened,’ she was saying, ‘We are as much made up of our good past, as we are of made up of our bad past.
 We can’t cut the bad ones away.
 We can’t hide from them.
 Because we are made of them.
 We are them.
 They don’t make us good or bad.
 What we do in spite of them is what defines us.
 You need to accept that.’

-It’s been three months with Nisha, the air hostess.
-I’m learning to embrace my life.
+It’s been close to a year with Nisha, the air hostess.
+I was learning to embrace my life.
 Still learning.

 A lot of what she had said that day made sense.
 Though it’s not easy to put into practice.